 How the Musical came to be......

-In the first year of their existence, the Strolling Scones performed as an imaginary British Invasion Band with each member creating their own character with a distinctly English sounding name and story.
-Although the band members now perform as their real selves, a hilarious musical play has been written about the original Strolling Scones and their fictitious “British” alter egos.
-It’s a fun filled romp through time, space, and styles involving a band that was accidentally frozen in the late 1960s and cryogenically brought back to the world of today.
-Written by New York playwright L.E.
-McCullough with music & lyrics by Rick Stockton, the musical Ladies and Gentlemen, It’s the Strolling Scones!, is set for production in 2013.
+During the early years of their existence, the Strolling Scones live show was musical theater.
+The band performed as an imaginary British Invasion Band with each member creating their own character with a distinctly English sounding name and story.
+New York playwright L.E.
+McCullough discovered their story online and wrote a hilarious musical play using the band’s original music and centering around their fictitious “British” alter egos.
+It’s a fun filled romp through time, space, and styles involving a band that was accidentally frozen in the late 1960s and cryogenically brought back to the 21st century.
+You may go here to see clips from the original Colorado production done in the fall of 2013.

 See Video Clips

 Beyond the realm of music, the Strolling Scones are passionate supporters of solar power.
 They have a solar rehearsal facility and a sun powered recording studio.
 Also believing that strong communities make for a better world, Stockton and Highwater created an annual four day festival showcasing the food, wine, and talents of residents of western Colorado.
 The Mountain Harvest Festival is now in it’s 14th year and attracts visitors from all over the country.
 It is one of the area’s biggest events.